How DEVO – like Cassandra – saw the future, tried to warn us, and was widely ignored

 The rationale for this ‘law’ comes from the observation that, since the mainstream view of the future is almost certainly wrong, including the future considered ‘most likely’ – hence a well-known aphorism usually attributed to Herman Kahn: “the most likely future isn’t” – one must look to non-mainstream ideas for potentially useful insights about how the future may actually turn out to be.
 Therefore, in looking for genuinely useful information about the future, those who seek it should expect it to be “unconventional, and even shocking, offensive and seemingly ridiculous” .
 The job of the futurist, therefore, is to show how the ridiculous idea is nonetheless plausible and feasible, and needs to be treated seriously.

 I’ve been aware of Dator’s Second Law for over two decades.
 It is of course part of the origin of the category of “preposterous futures” I added to the Futures Cone nearly a decade-and-a-half ago.
-In more recent years I’ve come to consider that a natural consequence and logical corollary of the Second Law is that
+In more recent years I’ve come to consider that a natural consequence of the Second Law is that

 “satire eventually becomes reality”,